 La Clínica Del Pueblo: La Clinica del Pueblo is a non-profit, federally qualified health center that serves the Latino and immigrant populations of the Washington, DC metro area.
 Our goal is to provide culturally appropriate health services, focusing on those most in need. +1 (202) 462-4788

-- Safety Planning: Safety planning is used as a tool to prepare for emergency situations of violence at home, whether or not the victim has left the abusive relationship.
-It includes important hotline numbers and safety tips, and involves brainstorming emergency contacts in different emergency scenarios.
-Our staff create safety plans together with survivors on postcards or special scroll pens.
+Safety Planning: Safety planning is used as a tool to prepare for emergency situations of violence at home, whether or not the victim has left the abusive relationship.
+It includes important hotline numbers and safety tips and involves brainstorming emergency contacts in different emergency scenarios.
+Our staff creates safety plans together with survivors on postcards or special scroll pens.

-- Community Outreach: Our program conducts outreach and training at various community centers to promote awareness on the prevalence and societal impacts of domestic violence, stimulate constructive conversation, and explain resources available.
-We provide resource guides, educational booklets, and safety plans to participants.
+Community Outreach: Our program conducts outreach and training at various community centers to promote awareness on the prevalence and societal impacts of domestic violence, stimulate constructive conversation, and explain resources available.
+We provide resource guides, educational booklets, and safety plans for participants.

-The William Kellibrew Foundation: The William Kellibrew Foundation is an advocate, bridge and community driven partner dedicated to breaking the cycles of violence and poverty.
-The WKF harnesses and provides resources to both victims and similarly focused organizations through prevention, intervention, education and outreach.
-By sharing the stories of survivors we give voice to victims, raise community awareness and empower people working to rebuild their lives, families and communities.
+The William Kellibrew Foundation (WKF): The William Kellibrew Foundation is an advocate, bridge and community-driven partner dedicated to breaking the cycles of violence and poverty.
+The WKF harnesses and provides resources to both victims and similarly focused organizations through prevention, intervention, education, and outreach.
+By sharing the stories of survivors we give voice to victims, raise community awareness and empower people working to rebuild their lives, families, and communities.

 The Women's Center: The mission of The Women's Center is to improve significantly the psychological, career, financial and legal well being of women, men, couples and families, regardless of their ability to pay.
 Our clinical staff includes over 65 therapists and career counselors who provide more than 37,000 hours of counseling each year.
 For more than 38 years, we have grown along with the community we serve. +1 (202) 293-4580